yuehaowang/greeting_card/README.md

 Generally speaking, you don't have to modify the variables in `common.js` at all, while `list.js` requires more attention.
 Open `list.js` in a text editor, there is a two-dimensional array filled with `true` and `false`.
 Actually, it's a text map which indicates the positions of particles.

 To generate your own text map, open `export_array_tool.html` in your web browser.
 It's an affiliated tool to edit your own text map.
-Do some clicks on the gird and you'll see that the color of the block you click turns darkgray and if you click it again, it will turn white just like its initial look.
-One darkgray block indicates one paritcle.
+Do some clicks on the gird and you'll see that the color of the block you click turns darkgray and if you click it again, it will turn back to white.
+One darkgray block indicates there is one paritcle.
 White area indicates there is no particle.
 However, if you check the 'Revert' checkbox (below the gird), the meaning of the two colors will be swapped.

 After designing text map, click 'Export Array' button to generate a text map array.
 Then, copy and paste it to the right position in `list.js` (Make sure not to forget saving the file).
 Finally, refresh/open `index.html` to check the result.